-If you are facing this specific concern, feel free to take a look at our charging map.
+If you are facing this specific concern, feel free to take a look at our charging stations map.
 Maybe the map can help you to check if there are sufficient charging stations in your area.
-If not, maybe a home charging station is a solution for your potential needs.
+If not, maybe a home charging station is a solution to your potential needs.

 C. The charging time

 The time that the charging requires varies greatly between the multiple charging solutions offered.
 In our other section, we focus on this specific concern.

 Feel free to use our EV charging time calculator and calculate the charging time for a specific vehicle and charging station combination.

 D. EVs prices

 The number of EVs offered is still limited, for this reason, the prices are sometimes quite high.
 We see an increase in the variety of the models year by year.
 By now almost every big manufacturer (e.g. BMW, Mercedes, Nissan, Fiat, Jaguar) offers EVs in the market and new manufacturers (e.g. Tesla) focusing on EV are joining them.
 The prices of the models vary as well.